timbocgn/ESPLogger/README.md

 Everything else is created dynamically: UI of the homepage, MQTT push formats, etc.

 The system is not limited to any specific type of sensor.

+## Over the air update

+The app is fully implementing the ESP-IDF facilities for providing OTA updated when the system is running.

+The respective function is in the About page - just build a new `ESPLogger.bin` file and upload this to the device.
+Once the flash is ready, the device will reboot.

+Just refresh you browser (reload the web app) to access the interface again.

 ## Easier Development